geut/dat-workshop/problems/en/04/README.md

 ReadableStream ---> ( DuplexStream | TransformStream ) ---> WriteableStream
 ```

-Other type of `streams` can operate in bi-directional manner, ie, can perform _reads_ and _writs_.
-This `streams` are known as `DuplexStream`.
+Other types of `streams` can operate in bi-directional manner, ie, can perform _reads_ and _writes_.
+This type of `stream` is known as a `DuplexStream`.
 One example is the well known [Socket](https://nodejs.org/api/net.html#net_new_net_socket_options).

-!> It is important to have in mind that this kind of _interfaces_ exists only to define a common, scalabel and efficient way to communicate data. `streams` help us to abstract the source and destination.
-It does not matter if we are reading or writing from/to a file or if it is the net. `streams` **speaks a unique language** and this allows us to **combine them** the way we needed.
+!> It is important to keep in mind that this kind of _interface_ exists only to define a common, scalable, and efficient way to communicate data. `streams` help us to abstract the source and destination.
+It does not matter if we are reading or writing from/to a file or the net. `streams` **speak a unique language** and this allows us to **combine them** the way we need.

-:link: If you want to keep on learning about streams, we recommend you the
+:link: If you want to keep on learning about streams, we recommend you read the
 [stream-handbook](https://github.com/substack/stream-handbook).

 ## Streams in Hypercore

-On the inside, `hypercore` uses streams to work.
+Inside, `hypercore` uses streams to work.

 ### Reading the logs